oj-sec/shadowpuppet/README.md

 ## Installation

 Shadowpuppet is available as x86 Tauri binaries for Windows (NSIS installer) and macOS (.app bundle) under the releases section.
 Binaries contain the entire application in a single executable file for ease of use.
-The releases section also contains prebuilt x86 pyinstaller binaries for Windows and macOS, which start a server on `http://localhost:8000` containing the UI.
+The releases section also contains prebuilt  pyinstaller binaries for Windows (x86) and macOS (aarch64), which start a server on `http://localhost:8000` containing the UI.
 The application server uses singleton clients and is not suitable to serve multiple clients.

 Shadowpuppet can also be deployed via a Python FastAPI server serving a statically compiled Svelte5 web application.
 This is the recommended usage for Linux users due to excessive bundle sizes on Linux.
 The steps for serving the application require `npm` and `pip/python3` and are: